badgumby/arch-macbook-air/README.md

 ## Getting Started
 Before starting you should have some knowledge of partitioning and Arch Linux.
 Also, I'd like to note that, more than likely, the wireless card in your Macbook Air will not be detected by the Arch boot disk (or most other distros).
-With that being said, you will need a USB to Ethernet adapter.
+With that being said, you will need a USB-to-Ethernet adapter.
 I like [this one](https://www.amazon.com/AmazonBasics-1000-Gigabit-Ethernet-Adapter/dp/B00M77HMU0/ref=sr_1_3?ie=UTF8&qid=1526041709&sr=8-3&keywords=usb+ethernet).

 Items needed for install: